Suzy Kolber

-Early life and education
+Early life

-Kolber was born and raised in a Jewish family in the Dresher community of Upper Dublin Township, Pennsylvania.
-She graduated from Upper Dublin High School in 1982.
+Kolber was born and raised in a Jewish family in Dresher, Pennsylvania.
+She attended Upper Dublin High School, graduating in 1982.

-Kolber graduated from the University of Miami in 1986 with a Bachelor of Arts degree in telecommunications.

-While an undergraduate, she worked at Dynamic Cable in Coral Gables, Florida, where she was a sports director from 1984 to 1986, and was on the University of Miami water ski team.
+Kolber is a graduate of the University of Miami.
+As a student, she worked at Dynamic Cable in Coral Gables, Florida, where she was a sports director from 1984 to 1986, and was on the University of Miami water ski team.

 Career

 CBS Sports

 After graduation, she worked at CBS Sports in New York City as a videotape coordinator in 1986.

 WTVJ and WPEC

-From 1985 to 1989, Kolber produced the 5:30 p.m. sportscast at WTVJ-TV in Miami, winning a local Sports Emmy in 1988.
+Kolber produced the 5:30 p.m. sportscast at WTVJ-TV in Miami from 1985 to 1989, eventually winning a local Sports Emmy in 1988.

 From 1989 to 1990, she freelanced as a specials producer for WPLG-TV in Miami.
 In addition, she produced two magazine shows, Greyhound Racing America in Miami, Florida (1988–90) and Cowboys Special Edition in Irving, Texas (1990–91).

 In 1991, Kolber's freelance assignments included work as a reporter/producer for Breeders' Cup Newsfeed in Greenwich, Connecticut; a field producer for Inside Edition in New York City; a sports specials producer for WCIX-TV in Miami, and a producer/director for NFL Films.

 She was a weekend sports anchor and weekday feature reporter at WPEC-TV in West Palm Beach, Florida from December 1991 until she moved to ESPN in 1993.